Jenny Phan Receives NRSA Grant for Dissertation Research

-Min Zhang is a Ph.D. student majoring in Statistics at Iowa State University.
-She recently received an offer from Google to be a Data Scientist intern in the summer of 2019.
+Min Zhang, a Ph.D. student majoring in Statistics, received an offer from Google to be a Data Scientist intern in the summer of 2019.
 This position requires a solid background in quantitative methods, strong skills in statistical modeling, and demonstrated intellectual merit.
 Min’s role at Google will involve working with large, complex geographical data sets to solve non-routine analysis problems by applying advanced analytical methods.
 The first screening round for applications is incredibly competitive, so Min deeply appreciates the generous help with her application materials provided by Mitch Stephenson, a CCE writing consultant, and Karin, the Graduate Career Services coordinator.

 Min remarks: “I was quite unsure about my internship application for the position of Data Scientist, and this offer from Google was in fact beyond my expectation.
 Mitch and Karin provided generous help with my application materials, including the curriculum vitae and cover letter.
 They gave me some professional suggestions that were quite useful for my preparation this time, and will also be useful for my future career.
 My consulting experience proved that they are excellent at digging out a candidate’s potential to match the employers’ needs.
 The CCE is definitely a great resource for job/intern hunters, because shining your selling points to others is, to some degree, an art of language, and the CCE is really good at this.”